myownelixir/DadaSliceR1.0/README.md

 ## Installation

-Us the devtools package to install the app:
+Use the devtools package to install the app:
 ```r
 # install.packages("devtools")
 devtools::install_github("myownelixir/DadaSlicer1.0")